Shakespeare authorship question: Sir Francis Bacon

-The leading candidate of the 19th century was one of the great intellectual figures of Jacobean England, Sir Francis Bacon, a lawyer, philosopher, essayist and scientist.
+The leading candidate of the 19th century was one of the great intellectual figures of Shakespeare's time, Sir Francis Bacon, a lawyer, philosopher, essayist and scientist.
 Bacon's candidacy relies upon historical and literary conjectures, as well as alleged cryptographic evidence.

 Bacon was proposed as sole author by William Henry Smith in 1856 and as a co-author by Delia Bacon in 1857.
 Smith compared passages such as Bacon's "Poetry is nothing else but feigned history" with Shakespeare's "The truest poetry is the most feigning" (As You Like It, 3.3.19–20), and Bacon's "He wished him not to shut the gate of your Majesty's mercy" with Shakespeare's "The gates of mercy shall be all shut up" (Henry V, 3.3.10).
 Delia Bacon argued that there were hidden political meanings in the plays and parallels between those ideas and Bacon's known works.
 She proposed him as the leader of a group of disaffected philosopher-politicians who tried to promote republican ideas to counter the despotism of the Tudor-Stuart monarchies through the medium of the public stage.
 Later Bacon supporters found similarities between a great number of specific phrases and aphorisms from the plays and those written by Bacon in his waste book, the Promus.
 In 1883, Mrs. Henry Pott compiled 4,400 parallels of thought or expression between Shakespeare and Bacon.